|

 the

-more haptic children would feel successful and fulfilled if they were encouraged to
+more haptic children would feel successful if they were encouraged to

 do

 more expressive and emotional artwork.
-He would not expect all children to learn to make
+He would not expect them to make

 realistically